kubocd/kubocd-infra-sa/clusters/kind/m48/kubo2/HOWTO.md

 ```

-And git pull on kad-infra-sa
+And git pull on kad-infra-sa to update our local copy

 # Decrease reaction time on dependencies